shranikv/Brain-Tumor-Detection-and-Classification/README.md

 Further sub-classification will take place such as Glioblastoma Multiforme(GBM) or glioma under malignant type and meningioma or pituitary adenoma under benign type tumor.

+The project is completely on MATLAB.
+Please read the User Manual, Segmentation implementation and Classification implementation to get better idea about how to operate the application.